mehmet-akif/inventory-management-system-for-books/README.md

 ## Features
 - Add new books to the inventory.
 - Filter books based on title, author, genre, and publication date.
+- Display filtered results in a table format.
 - Export book data in JSON format.

 ## API Endpoints